opt-out-tools/opt-out/.github/ISSUE_TEMPLATE/feature-implementation.md

 ---
 name: Feature Implementation
-about: Details of the work to be completed.
+about: Details of the task to be completed.
 title: ''
 labels: ''
 assignees: ''